charlottehope/charlottehope/README.md

-# 👋 Welcome to Charlotte Hope's GitHub Profile!
+# 👋 Welcome to my GitHub Profile!

-## 🤔 Who Am I?

-Hi, I'm *Charlotte*, currently working at [Spleis](www.spleis.no).
+Hi, I'm **Charlotte**, currently working at [Spleis](https://www.spleis.no/).
 I specialize in Front-end and I'm based in the great city of Stavanger, Norway 🇳🇴.

 ## 📫 How to Reach Me